dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 The encryption envelope contains the following data:

 * **Message:** The encrypted message ([Message Data Structure](#message-data-structure)).
 * **Metadata:** This object contains all meta information about the envelope.
 Some attributes are mandatory, others are optional.
 Also, application-specific attributes can be added.
 The [EnvelopeMetadata Structure](#envelope-metadata-structure) is described in detail below.
+This is encrypted based on the delivery service' encryption key ([Envelope Metadata Structure](#envelope-metadata-structure))
 * **Postmark:** _(OPTIONAL)_ A data struct with the information on the delivery status.
 Postmark is empty/undefined when the sender is sending the envelope to the delivery service.
 It is added by the delivery service and is encrypted based on the public key of the receiver.

 **DEFINITION:** Encryption Envelope Structure